MonetDB/MonetDB/MonetDB/HowToStart.rst

---enable-assert         enable assertions in the code default=[see `Configure defaults and recommendations`_ below] --enable-strict         enable strict compiler flags default=[see `Configure defaults and recommendations`_ below] --enable-warning        enable extended compiler warnings default=off --enable-profile        enable profiling default=off --enable-instrument     enable instrument default=off --with-mx=<Mx>          which Mx binary to use (default: whichever
+--enable-assert         enable assertions in the code default=[see `Configure defaults and recommendations`_ below] --enable-strict         enable strict compiler flags default=[see `Configure defaults and recommendations`_ below] --enable-warning        enable extended compiler warnings default=off
-                        Mx is found in your PATH) --with-mel=<mel>        which mel binary to use (default: whichever mel is found in your PATH) --enable-bits=<#bits>   specify number of bits (32 or 64) default is compiler default --enable-oid32          use 32-bit OIDs on 64-bit systems default=off

 You can also add options such as ``CC=<compiler>`` to specify the compiler and compiler flags to use.

 Use ``configure --help`` to find out more about ``configure`` options.

-The ``--with-mx`` and ``--with-mel`` options are only used when configuring the sources as retrieved through CVS.

 Configure defaults and recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~